philbucher/salome-kratos-converter/README.md

     * _Ctrl - r_ : Read Mesh
     * _Ctrl - i_ : Import Converter Scheme
     * _Ctrl - e_ : Export Converter Scheme

+## Enhanced Functionalities:
+At the beginning of the file `converter_utilities.py`, the user can select more advanced options:
+* DEBUG: This flag enables debugging, which includes:
+    * DEBUG output in logging
+    * In the mdpa-file, each geometrical entity (Elements and Conditions) is appended with the ID of the SALOME entity it was created with
+    * When a project is saved, the json-file is formatted in a readable way
+* LOG_TIMING: This flag enables timing output in logging
+* READABLE_MDPA: Use this to get a nicely formatted mdpa file.
+Works in most cases, but files are larger (~20%) and mdpa writing takes slightly more time